 New COVID-19 Treatments Add-On Payment (NCTAP)

 CMS issued an Interim Final Rule with Comment Period that established the New COVID-19 Treatments Add-on Payment (NCTAP) under the Medicare Inpatient Prospective Payment System (IPPS).
-The NCTAP, designed to mitigate potential financial disincentives for hospitals to provide new COVID-19 treatments, is effective from November 2, 2020, until the end of the fiscal year in which the COVID-19 public health emergency (PHE) ends.
+The NCTAP, designed to mitigate potential financial disincentives for hospitals to provide new COVID-19 treatments, was effective from November 2, 2020, until September 30, 2023.
+The NCTAP described below ended on September 30, 2023.

 • Kineret® (anakinra): On November 8, 2022, the FDA issued an EUA for Kineret injection for the treatment of COVID-19 in hospitalized adults with positive results of direct SARS-CoV-2 viral testing with pneumonia requiring supplemental oxygen (low- or high-flow oxygen) who are at risk of progressing to severe respiratory failure and likely to have an elevated plasma soluble urokinase plasminogen activator receptor (suPAR).
 Review the Fact Sheet for Healthcare Providers: EUA for Kineret for more information about the limits and conditions for pharmacists prescribing Kineret.